Overview of Windows as a service

 Windows as a service is a way to simplify the lives of IT pros and maintain a consistent Windows 10 experience for its customers.
 These improvements focus on maximizing customer involvement in Windows development, simplifying the deployment and servicing of Windows client computers, and leveling out the resources needed to deploy and maintain Windows over time.

 Prior to Windows 10, Microsoft released new versions of Windows every few years.
 This traditional deployment schedule imposed a training burden on users because the feature revisions were often significant.
-That schedule also meant waiting long periods without new features — a scenario that doesn’t work in today’s rapidly changing world, a world in which new security, management, and deployment capabilities are necessary to address challenges.
-Windows as a service will deliver smaller feature updates two times per year, around March and September, to help address these issues.
+That schedule also meant waiting long periods without new features.
+That scenario doesn't always work in today's rapidly changing world, a world in which new security, management, and deployment capabilities are necessary to address challenges.

 In the past, when Microsoft developed new versions of Windows, it typically released technical previews near the end of the process, when Windows was nearly ready to ship.
-With Windows 10, new features will be delivered to the Windows Insider community as soon as possible — during the development cycle, through a process called flighting — so that organizations can see exactly what Microsoft is developing and start their testing as soon as possible.
+With Windows 10, new features are delivered to the Windows Insider Program as soon as possible, during the development cycle, through a process called flighting.
+Organizations can see exactly what Microsoft is developing and start their testing as soon as possible.

 Microsoft also depends on receiving feedback from organizations throughout the development process so that it can make adjustments as quickly as possible rather than waiting until after release.
 For more information about the Windows Insider Program and how to sign up, see the section Windows Insider.

-Of course Microsoft also performs extensive internal testing, with engineering teams installing new builds daily, and larger groups of employees installing builds frequently, all before those builds are ever released to the Windows Insider Program.
+Microsoft also runs extensive internal testing, with engineering teams installing new builds daily, and larger groups of employees installing builds frequently, all before those builds are ever released to the Windows Insider Program.

 Deploying Windows 10 and Windows 11 is simpler than with previous versions of Windows.
 When migrating from earlier versions of Windows, you can use an easy in-place upgrade process to automatically preserve all apps, settings, and data.
 Afterwards, deployment of feature updates is equally simple.